The Partition-Frequency Enumeration Matrix: Enumeration of Partitions

 This gives $F_1(2)=2$ and $F_2(2)=1$.
 Thus $2P(2) = 1\cdot 2+2\cdot 1$, or $P(2)=2$.
 For $n=3$, we have

-From \eqref{part-b}, we have $3p(n)=1\cdot 4+2\cdot 1+3\cdot 1=9$, so $p(3)=3$. \end{Example} We wish to emphasize, that given the matrix $\A$, and the initial condition $p(0)=1$, we can generate $p(n)$ for $n>0$ and $F_k(n)$ satisfying \eqref{part-b}.
-As will become apparent, the enumeration of many partition functions can be done just like this, using a matrix that is not very far from \eqref{partition-matrix}.
+From \eqref{part-b}, we have $3p(3)=1\cdot 4+2\cdot 1+3\cdot 1=9$, so $p(3)=3$. \end{Example} We wish to emphasize, that given the matrix $\A$, and the initial condition $p(0)=1$, we can generate $p(n)$ for $n>0$ and $F_k(n)$ satisfying \eqref{part-b}.
+As will become apparent, the enumeration of many partition-theoretic functions can achieved similarly, using a matrix that is not very far from \eqref{partition-matrix}.

 In most of our work, we will consider the weights of Lemma~\ref{lemma:enumeration} given by $U_n=V_n=n$ and $A_n$ as $n\times n$ sub-matrices of an infinite matrix $\A$.
 The matrix equations are of the form